deephyper/deephyper/joss/paper.md

 | Ensemble construction  | $\checkmark$ |              |              |
 | Visualization          | $\approx$    | $\checkmark$ |              |

+Table: The table bellow shows an overview of optimization features available in different hyperparameter optimization packages.

 **Single-objective Optimization**
 DeepHyper employs a surrogate model based on random forests to estimate $P(\text{Objective} \mid \text{Hyperparameters})$, similar to SMAC.
 However, DeepHyper's implementation is typically faster per query, especially when the number of evaluations exceeds 200.
 In contrast, Optuna uses the Tree-structured Parzen Estimator (TPE), which models $P(\text{Hyperparameters} \mid \text{Objective})$.
 TPE offers faster query times but can struggle with complex optimization landscapes and tends to be less effective in refining continuous hyperparameters.